Also known as: Kennedy-North, Helen

 Helen Kennedy (North) (1889-1975): Helen Kennedy was the older sister of dancer Douglas Kennedy (see separate profile).
 When Douglas married Helen Karpeles in 1914, there were 2 Helen Kennedys for a time (his sister and his wife) and this began to cause confusion.
 But Douglas’s sister Helen married Stanley North in 1920 and from then on (and retrospectively in literature) she was referred to as Helen Kennedy-North.

 Helen Dorothy Kennedy was born in Edinburgh on 5/7/1889, eldest child of John Henderson Kennedy, solicitor, and his wife Patricia Grieve Kennedy.
 In the Folk Music Journal (1971 p79) Helen said that she knew and loved Scottish dances from her childhood* but found her first introduction to English morris dancing ‘not altogether a happy one’.
 The Kennedy family had moved down to London when Helen was a teenager.
 She enrolled herself in the Chelsea Physical Training College at the South Western Polytechnic in 1907 and encountered Florrie Warren’s morris classes there in her first autumn term.
 Florrie was the best Esperance Club teacher and she stayed for a whole week but clearly didn’t impress Helen.
 That changed in Year Two when she grudgingly went along to more morris dancing classes and met Cecil Sharp, who was able to inspire her with stories and demonstrations that resonated.
 Helen continued: ‘The following day Mr Sharp came again and this time he brought with him a traditional morris dancer from Headington’ (Mr Kimber).
-There is a letter to Sharp from Kimber dated Thurs May 11 1909, saying he will be at SW Polytechnic the next day Friday 12th.
-This may (or may not) be the occasion of Helen’s ‘conversion’.
+There is a letter to Sharp from Kimber dated Thurs May 11 1909, saying he will be at SW Polytechnic the next day Friday 12th, so Kimber perhaps attended on several occasions.

 Helen described ‘the excitement and pleasure’ of working out many of the new dances he was discovering at the time.
 In July 1908 Sharp had recorded the Sherborne tradition from George Simpson and in January 1909 the Ilmington tradition from Sam Bennett.
 Perhaps Helen was referring to those dances.
 On Monday 22 May 1909 at Chelsea William Kimber played ‘The First of May’, a morris dance tune (FT2204), to Sharp - another indication of Kimber's presence.